-In case the discovered price is accepted and the offer is successful, an application must be made to the stock exchanges for delisting the shares of the company.
-The remaining shareholders, who did not participate in the offer, of the company will be entitled to tender their shares to the promoter(s) or acquirer(s) for a period of one year at the final accepted price.
+If the offer is successful (i.e., the requisite number of shares have been tendered in the delisting offer and the Acquirer has either accepted the discovered price or is obligated to accept the discovered price (on account of it being either equal to the floor price, or less than/equal to the indicated price)), an application must be made to the stock exchanges for delisting the shares of the company.
+The remaining shareholders, who did not participate in the offer, of the company will be entitled to tender their shares to the Acquirer for a period of one year from the date of delisting.